 CPUC Decision 20-03-028 requires SCPA to provide a conforming portfolio that exactly meets the 2030 GHG benchmarks set for SCPA under the statewide 46 MMT portfolio as well as a portfolio that meets or beats GHG benchmarks for a statewide 38 MMT portfolio.
 The CPUC requires LSEs to identify which is their Preferred Portfolio.
 SCPA's Preferred Portfolio beats the GHG benchmarks set for the 38 MMT portfolio.
-Because SCPA operates under Board approved GHG benchmarks that far exceed the benchmarks set in the 46 MMT portfolio, staff focuses on the Preferred Portfolio herein and provides the 46 MMT portfolio as Attachment 1 purely for mandatory compliance and does not intend to procure resources for that portfolio.
+Because SCPA operates under Board approved GHG benchmarks that far exceed the benchmarks set in the 46 MMT portfolio, staff only seeks Board Approval for the Preferred Portfolio herein and provides the 46 MMT portfolio as Attachment 1 purely for mandatory compliance information only and does not intend to procure resources for that portfolio since it would violate the Board's adopted greenhouse gas emissions requirements.
 Staff's Preferred Portfolio is based on the targets approved in the Board's adopted 2018 IRP as follows: